 • Transition Period: means the period from 1 January 2016 up to and including 31 December 2017, following which Member Companies shall no longer provide financial or in kind support direct to Healthcare Professionals to cover costs of their attendance at Third Party Organised Educational Events with the exception of Third Party Organised Procedure Training meetings or pursuant to a consulting agreement with a Healthcare Professional speaker engaged by a Member Company to speak at a satellite symposium.

-CVS scope: When are CVS assessments required?
+ANNEX I (added in October 2016, removed references to 2017 in January 2018) CVS scope: When are CVS assessments required?